arangodb/arangodb-java-driver/tutorial/Tutorial.md

 collection.insertDocument(json);
 ```

-## Read a document as JSON String
+### Read a document as JSON String

-Documents can also be read as raw JSON strings:
+You can also read a document as raw JSON string:

 ```java
 System.out.println("Reading document as JSON String...");